o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-type-file-spec.md

 ```

 #### HandleSubsurfaceScatteringParameters
 This is a specialized functor for a standardized set of properties for controlling subsurface scattering and light transmission features.
-See Skin.materialtype for example usage.
+See `Gems/Atom/Feature/Common/Assets/Materials/Types/Skin.materialtype` for example usage.

 Example JSON:
 ```json